TimovNiedek/genre-classifier-msd/terraform/README.md

 ## Setup

 To create the infrastructure run `make infra` from the root directory.
+While the command will exit after the infrastructure is created, the Prefect server will take around 5-10 minutes to start up.

 ## Destroy